jorenvst/hnotif/README.md

 # hnotif

 hnotif is a minimal notification manager for Linux, written in Haskell.
-It's very much in it's early stages of development with just basic functionality for displaying notifications.
+It's very much in its early stages of development with only basic functionality for displaying notifications.
 The goal is to provide a customizable notification manager, configurable in Haskell.
 Right now, only basic configuration is available.

-I'm writing this project mainly just for fun but it would be awesome if this project becomes useful to someone in the future (even if that someone might just be me).
+I'm writing this project mainly for fun but it would be awesome if this project becomes useful to someone in the future (even if that someone might just be me).

+# usage

+If you want to use this project, invoke `hnotif defHNotifConfig` from a Haskell file.

+For an example, see `app/Main.hs`.
+You can modify the configuration by providing record updates to the `defHNotifConfig`.

+For a list of currently supported options, see `src/System/HNotif/Configuration.hs` where the data type `HNotifConfig` is defined with some additional info.

 # features